vianneyfaivre/vianneyfaivre.github.io/_posts/tech/2019/2019-06-05-spring-boot-enum-as-parameter-ignore-case.md

 Here is a way to enable the use of case-insensitive enumerations request parameters.
 You won't need to do any code modification in your enum.

-Let's say you have a controller class like this:
+Let's say you have a controller class:

 {% highlight java %}
 @RestController